Lessorg/Portfolio_BookingAPI/README.md

-# Reservation Management API 📘✨
+# Booking API 📘✨

-Welcome to the Reservation Management API — a streamlined solution for handling accommodation reservations.
+Welcome to the Booking API — a streamlined solution for handling accommodation reservations.
 This service offers a robust digital infrastructure to manage bookings, payments, and notifications efficiently.

 ## About the Project 💻🏡
 This API enables users to book accommodations, manage reservations, process payments, and receive notifications seamlessly.
 Built using **Java** and **Spring Boot**, it ensures smooth operations for both renters and administrators.